Find out why setting up a virtual data room is the best investment you can make before fundraising.

 Your goal, therefore, is to anticipate the needs of your investors: what information are they most likely to request.
 What data is most critical to those investors?
 What information needs to be included in your virtual data room?
 Keeping this information up to date is a critical part of due diligence and ensuring that your investors have all the information they need.
 Download this ready-to-use free investment due diligence checklist now to ensure that you have the right data at your fingertips before your investors need it.

-Saving Time, Saving Funds
+Save Time, Raise Funds

 Your investors don't have a limitless amount of time — and if you're taking up excessive amounts of it, they'll be sure to let you know it.
 A great data room will save you and your investors time in a number of ways.

 - There won't be any lost time digging up old emails, since all of your data will be neatly contained in one place.
-This is particularly important when you're dealing with long email strings or multiple emails from a single individual.
+This is particularly important when you're dealing with long email threads or multiple emails from a single individual.

 - Your investors won't have to wait around for you to provide them with the data they need, since it will already be ready to send and contained in one easy-to-access location.